DigitalDynamicsLab/fmu_tools/README.md

 1. derive from `ChFmuComponent` your own class; please refer to `FmuInstance` for an example;
 2. the derived class should:
    - in the constructor, remember to call `ChFmuComponent::instantiateType(_fmuType)`;
-   - in the constructor, add all the relevant variables of the model to the FMU through `addFmuVariableXXX` functions; variable units are supported and some default units are already declared;
+   - in the constructor, add all the relevant variables of the model to the FMU through `addFmuVariable`; variable measurement units are supported and some default units are already declared;
    - override `ChFmuComponent::is_cosimulation_available()` and `ChFmuComponent::is_modelexchange_available()` so that they would return the proper answer;
    - override `DoStep` method of the base class with the problem-specific implementation.
 3. provide the implementation of `fmi2Instantiate_getPointer` similarly to: